devmount/SongDrive/README.md

 8. Now you can open and use SongDrive in your browser by calling the url of the location where you downloaded the project files to, i.e. `example.com/songdrive/` or `file:///your-path/SongDrive/index.html`.
 You should see two example songs and one example setlist.

 ## Song Syntax

 The notation of the song content is simple: Just add the song lines with the corresponding chords above the exact syllable.
-Chord lines will automatically be recognized by the system for text only view or transposition.
+Add two whitespaces at the end of each chord line for them to be recognized by the system for text only view or transposition.

 ## Licence

 [MIT License](./LICENSE)